yups186/BeginnerJavaProject/README.md

 # BeginnerJavaProjects
-I have now been learning Java for a short while, and have made my first two beginner java project.
+I have now been learning Java for a short while, and have made my first three beginner java projects.
 They are quite simple - They utilize:

 - Scanner class
 - If, else and else If statements